ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 This is concurrent with the derivation from the ITER Physics Design 1989 [^2]

+$\blacksquare$

 ------

-Set the density weighted temperatures
+The density weighted temperatures are set:

 $$\begin{aligned}